-To eliminate the contribution of anthropogenic sound from the estimated shipping URN level, we will differentiate the data from two mutually synchronized hydrophones.
-Denote TLi the transmission loss from the vessel to hydrophone i, and SL, the vessel’s URN level.
-The above differentiating yields the term ΔRL=SLTL1-TL2, for which the ambient noise level is cancelled.
-This system of equations for each measurement in time can be solved; first for the unknown transmission loss using singular value decomposition (SVD), and then for the unknown mean URN level.
+To eliminate the contribution of anthropogenic sound to estimates of shipping URN levels, we will differentiate the data from two mutually synchronized hydrophones.
+When defining TLi as the transmission loss from the vessel to hydrophone i, and SL as the vessel’s URN level, this approach yields the term ΔRL=SLTL1-TL2, in which ambient noise has been canceled.
+This system of equations can be solved for each measurement in time; first for the unknown transmission loss using singular value decomposition (SVD), and then for the unknown mean URN level.
 The developed methodology will be tested at sea using recordings from calibrated acoustic sources.

 After the noise cancellation, the received intensity will be calculated in the common 63 Hz and 125 Hz 1/3-octave bands while averaging the noise levels over time.
-Higher frequency bands will also be estimated to assess the potential shipping noise impact on marine mammals up to 50kHz.
-To this end, we will evaluate noise intensities in the frequency domain while employing a moving average filter to smooth power estimation over time.
-The measured URN will depend on the vessel’s speed.
-Since this speed is recorded in the vessel’s AIS data, we can use available functions (e.g., [73]) for modelling the speed’s effect on URN and to produce noise maps corresponding to different nominal vessels’ speed.
+Higher frequency bands will also be estimated to assess the potential impact of shipping noise up to 50 kHz on marine mammals.
+To this end, we will evaluate noise intensities in the frequency domain while employing a moving average filter to smooth power estimates over time.
+Measured URN will depend on the vessel’s speed.
+As this speed is recorded in the vessel’s AIS data, we can use available functions (e.g., [73]) to model the effect of speed on URN and to generate noise maps corresponding to different nominal vessels’ speeds.

 WP 3: Estimation of URN Source Level